quii/mockingjay-server/README.md

 [![Build Status](https://travis-ci.org/quii/mockingjay-server.svg?branch=master)](https://travis-ci.org/quii/mockingjay-server)[![Coverage Status](https://coveralls.io/repos/quii/mockingjay-server/badge.svg?branch=master)](https://coveralls.io/r/quii/mockingjay-server?branch=master)

-Mockingjay lets you define the contract between a consumer and producer with a simple configuration file.
+Mockingjay lets you define the contract between a consumer and producer with just a configuration file.

 Mockingjay will then give you fake services to write integration tests against and [consumer driven contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) to run against your real downstream services.

-Mockingjay is fast, requires no coding and is better than other solutions because it will ensure your mock servers and real integration points are consistent.
+Mockingjay is fast, requires no coding and is better than other solutions because it will ensure your mock servers and real integration points are consistent so your builds are more reliable without having to write any code.

 ## Rationale